 Welcome to Denbury, a place where different is good.
 Here, we work to achieve our objectives and are accountable for our performance.
 Our strategic vision for CO2 EOR shapes our goals.
-We are a different kind of oil company.
+We are a different kind of oil company tertiary production in 2015